asyncjs/async-website/_posts/2018-10-04-double-bill-electron-n-unit-testing.md

 Part 2: Electron.js by Dan Neame

 Electron allows you to package your web apps as executable Desktop applications.
 In this talk Dan Neame will cover how Electron works, how to get started with the framework, how to build a complicated application, and how to package these for release across Windows, Linux and Mac.

+## Update

+This meeting will be sponsored by [Rakuten Marketing](https://rakutenmarketing.com/en-uk/career/full-stack-engineer), who will provide pizzas and beers for all.
+Please get in touch if you have any specific dietary requirements at hello AT asyncjs DOT com.